dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 OP_SIDECHAIN <V4> <identifier, vote[1,0,-1],identifier, vote[1,0,-1], etc...>
 ```

-A V3 will create an entry in SidechainDepositStore where vote count will start at zero, if a vote is not passed the success criteria after the vote period the entry will be deleted, if the vote is success the entry will be deleted 1. when the trx is foundin a block or 2. the deposit period is reached.
+A V3 will create an entry in SidechainDepositStore where vote count will start at zero, if a vote is not passed the success criteria after the vote period the entry will be deleted, if the vote is success the entry will be deleted 1. when the trx is found in a block or 2. the deposit period is reached.
-There can only be one V3 per sidechian vote.
+There can only be one V3 per sidechain vote.
 A V4 message will change the value of vote count (a vote can be negative).

 **Possible success criteria**